carlosperate/awesome-microbit/README.md

 - [µBOSS](https://www.element14.com/community/community/project14/test-instrumentation/blog/2018/10/12/%C2%B5boss-test-instrumentation-microbit) - Turning a BBC micro:bit into a test instrument by displaying all the sensor readings on an LCD and packaging it into a 3D printed box.
 - [DIY 3D Virtual Reality System](https://sites.google.com/site/colinord/Home/3d-virtual-reality-hmd-and-controller-project) - Using two micro:bits for head and hand orientation tracking.
 - [Robot Arm Rover](https://github.com/AMoazeni/Robot-Arm-Rover) - A gesture controlled Robot Arm Buggy using the micro:bit accelerometer and radio.
-- [Musical Instrument Controller](https://phwallen.github.io/microbit-music-controller/) - A micro:bit instrument that communites with an iPad via Bluetooth into MIDI controller app that can play music via GarageBand.
+- [Musical Instrument Controller](https://phwallen.github.io/microbit-music-controller/) - A micro:bit instrument that communities with an iPad via Bluetooth into MIDI controller app that can play music via GarageBand.
-- [Inexpensive Remote Controlled Robot](https://mryslab.github.io/microbit-robot/) - Guide to create an inexpesensive robot, easily assembled from a set of off the shelf parts.
+- [Inexpensive Remote Controlled Robot](https://mryslab.github.io/microbit-robot/) - Guide to create an inexpensive robot, easily assembled from a set of off the shelf parts.
 - [Natural Disaster Sensor](https://core-electronics.com.au/tutorials/natural-disaster-sensor-project-for-the-microbit-stem.html) - Wind, seismic, and temperature data monitoring from remote micro:bits.
 - [Bike Light](https://www.kitronik.co.uk/blog/zip-tile-microbit-bike-light-isaac-gorsani/) - A rear bike light with a Kitronik Zip Tile (8x8 RGB LED matrix) and 3D printed case.
 - [IoT Pill Reminders with SAP Cloud Foundry and Google Sheets](https://blogs.sap.com/2019/02/25/iot-pill-reminders-with-sap-cloud-foundry-google-sheets-and-microbit/) - How to build an IoT “Pill Reminder” device to remind the patient to take their pills and update their status in Google Sheets.